-The horizontal workstream will be led by UNDP, DPM's office, MoF and the to be established National SDG Council and implemented jointly with UNICEF and WFP in partnership with line Ministries, other UN agencies, IFIs and the civil society at large.
-It consists of activities that promote the introduction of an inclusive and measurable ATS/SDGs-aligned policy and performance framework (JP output 1.1), strengthen the links to the newly adopted PFM strategy (JP output 1.2), and identify financing needs and gaps, risks, and policy, institutional and capacity building constraints for ATS implementation (JP outcome 1 and JSDGF outcome 1).
-Building on the GoA's stated intention to ensure maximal alignment between the ATS and nationalised SDGs, the JP will work with the DPM's Office, MoF and the National SDG Council to map and align the ATS and nationalised SDG target and indicators.
-Moreover, clearer linkages between the ATS and the 20+ sectoral strategies will be achieved through the development of inclusive and gender-sensitive guidelines for ATS/sectoral strategy harmonization (JP output 1.1 and JSDGF output 1).
-To ensure sustainability of JP output 1.1, the guidelines will be piloted through in-depth mapping of climate change, food security and human capital related strategies and institutional capacity of MoF and line Ministries will be developed to facilitate the adaptation of the guidelines across all the new sectoral strategies.
+The horizontal workstream will be led by UNDP, DPM's office, MoF and the National SDG Council and implemented jointly with UNICEF and WFP in partnership with line Ministries, other UN agencies, IFIs and the civil society at large.
+It consists of activities that promote the introduction of an inclusive and measurable SDGs-aligned development policy and performance framework (JP output 1.1), strengthen the links to the newly adopted PFM strategy (JP output 1.2), and identify financing needs and gaps, risks, and policy, institutional and capacity building constraints for ATS implementation (JP outcome 1 and JSDGF outcome 1).
+Building on the GoA's stated intention to ensure maximal alignment between development policies and nationalised SDGs, the JP will work with the DPM's Office, MoF and the National SDG Council to map and align the development policies and nationalised SDG target and indicators.
+Moreover, clearer linkages between the Armenia strategy document on sustainable development and the 20+ sectoral strategies will be achieved through the development of inclusive and gender-sensitive guidelines for Armenia strategy document on sustainable development /sectoral strategy harmonization (JP output 1.1 and JSDGF output 1).
+To ensure sustainability of JP output 1.1, the recommendations will be provided through in-depth mapping of climate change, food security and human capital related strategies and institutional capacity of MoF and line Ministries will be improved to implement the recommendations in the scope of all the new sectoral strategies.
 The work/analyses conducted as part of output 1.1 will also lay the foundation for JP outputs 1.2 and 2.1, thus contributing to JSDGF output 2 and 4.